sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/dev_prepare.md

 For example, `ax-sample` takes more than 10 minutes to be compiled on AXera-Pi, but it takes less than one minute on your computer.

-Above all, for embedded development, coree-compile technology is commom and it's necessary to know about this if you want to save your time.
+Above all, for embedded development, coree-compile technology is common and it's necessary to know about this if you want to save your time.

 ## Transfer files